mmilano/zoom/readme.md

 are commented-out in the gulp tasks.
 To enable them, simply un-comment the lines noted in the tasks.

 #### Dev webserver
-Edit the serverOptions values in `gulpfile.js` if you want to change the http port being used for the demo webserver.
+Edit the `serverOptions` value in the gulp task if you want to change the http port being used for the demo webserver.

 ### Dependencies